micah-sdot/micah-sdot.github.io/essays/software-development.md

 ## User Interface Frameworks

-UI frameworks, or user interface frameworks, are basically a set of blue prints that software developers can use in order to create their applications.
+UI frameworks, or user interface frameworks, are basically a set of blueprints that software developers can use in order to create their applications.
 It makes it a lot easier than having to basically do everything off of the base HTML.
 Bootstrap is a good framework that we use along with React and Meteor.
 Instead of putting everything into a style sheet, you can immediately style a section of your page just by adding a class to that section.
 It makes for a faster process when creating your website as you do not have to go back and forth between that file and a stylesheet that you made.
 It does not get rid of the use of a style sheet entirely, it just makes for a faster process.

 ## Ethics in Software Development